ymoussaba/TesterUrl/README.md

 * Watch that response go down to your app

 ## Live Example
-Browse the live demo on [http://testerurl.com](http://testerurl.com).
-If I have time, video tutorials are on the way as well.
+Browse the live app on [http://testerurl.com](http://testerurl.com).
+For an iOS networking tutorial using Tester Url, check out [https://github.com/captainchung/iOS-Networking-Examples](https://github.com/captainchung/iOS-Networking-Examples)

 ## Before You Begin